 John Replogle, David Glazer, Rayhan Arif, Kristine Miller, Naytri Shroff Sramek and Fumbi Chima serve on the sustainability, nominating and corporate governance committee.
 John Replogle is the chair of the sustainability, nominating and corporate governance committee.
 Each member of the sustainability, nominating and corporate governance committee of the Board is independent under the rules and regulations of the SEC and NYSE listing standards applicable to nominating and governance committee members.
-The sustainability, nominating and governance committee assists the Board in identifying, screening, and reviewing individuals qualified to serve as directors, consistent with criteria approved by the Board, recommending to the Board candidates for nomination for appointment at the annual general meeting or to fill vacancies on the Board, developing and recommending to the Board and overseeing implementation of the Company's corporate governance guidelines, coordinating and overseeing the annual self-evaluation of the Board, its committees, individual directors, and management in the governance of the Company, and reviewing on a regular basis the Company's overall corporate governance and recommending improvements as and when necessary.
+The sustainability, nominating and governance committee assists the Board in identifying, screening, and reviewing individuals qualified to serve as directors, consistent with criteria approved by the Board, recommending to the Board candidates for nomination for appointment at the annual general meeting or to fill vacancies on the Board, developing and recommending to the Board and overseeing implementation of the Company's corporate governance guidelines, coordinating and overseeing the annual self-evaluation of the Board, its governance and recommending improvements as and when necessary.